Online student community

 Sparky the Sun Devil

-Sparky the Sun Devil is the official mascot of Arizona State University.
-Former mascots include an owl, a “Normal” (named for the Tempe Normal School), and a bulldog.
-On November 8, 1946, the student body voted 819 to 196 to change the mascot to a Sun Devil.
+Sparky the Sun Devil is the official ASU mascot.
+Former ASU mascots include an owl, a “Normal” (named for the Tempe Normal School), and a bulldog.
+On Nov.
+8, 1946, the student body voted 819 to 196 to change the mascot to a Sun Devil.
 Two years later, alumnus and Disney illustrator Bert Anthony designed “Sparky,” a devil holding a trident (colloquially referred to as a pitchfork).

 The original Sparky the Sun Devil mascot wore a silk jumpsuit with a long tail and carried a pitchfork.
 This pitchfork, or trident, is still carried by Sparky today to ensure ASU’s rivals “Fear the Fork.”
 The pitchfork logo can also be seen on the helmets worn by the Arizona State Sun Devils football team.